fossasia/badgemagic.fossasia.org/README.txt

 * Access Token: Under the *Your access token* heading
 * Access Token Secret: Under the *Your access token* heading
 * Choose if you want the @replies included or not
+* Avatar: Your image or logo as displayed on Twitter – show on/off
+* Avatar: Round the corners to your image (5px on modern browsers)
+* Avatar: Set the size - defaults to the Twitter default of 48px
+* Time Display: Default is WP human time (i.e. 5 hours ago)
+* Time Display: New option – if set, Twitter time (i.e. 5h)
+* Time Display: Choose to display the 'ago' or not
+* Twitter Intents: Show Twitter intents for 'Reply', 'Retweet' and 'Favourite'
+* Twitter Intents: Option to hide the Text and just use icons
+* Twitter Intents: Colourise the icons to your display
+* Twitter Follow: Choose to Show the Twitter Follow button
+* Twitter Follow: Choose to show your Twitter name
-* Select Twitter Follow Button to show options
+* Twitter Follow: Choose to show your follower count
-* Choose to Show the button, Add your Twitter name, Show your follower count and your language (defaults to en [English])
+* Twitter Follow: Enforce your language (defaults to en [English])
 * Click Save

 Enjoy!